canberkozcelik/f1-champions-assesment/README.md

    docker compose logs -f
    ```

+   > **Important Note:** When starting the backend for the first time, it will fetch initial F1 data from the Ergast API.
+This process might take a few minutes as it:
+   > - Fetches all seasons data (2005-present)
+   > - Populates the database with champions and race results
+   > - Implements rate limiting to respect the API's limits
+   >
+   > Please wait until you see log messages indicating successful data population before proceeding with the Android app.
+You can monitor the progress in the logs using `docker compose logs -f`.

 2. **Architecture-Specific Builds**
    The official Docker images are built for linux/amd64 architecture.
 If you're running on a different architecture (like Apple Silicon/M1/M2), you have two options: